zmlka/undisciplinary/kubernets_diagramtic_primer.md

 Ideally, you want your applications distributed across different Availability Zones within your chosen region in case anything goes wrong in one Availability Zones.
-For our High Availability Kubernetes example, we will be using the maximal number of Availability Zones offered in any given region: 3.
+For our High Availability Kubernetes example, we will be using 3.

 ### Subnets, Auto Scaling Groups and Security Groups